mhogan-nwra/envector/README.rst

 inaccurate GPS unit, and it is your job to ensure that the vehicle stays on course.
 This makes your job much harder if you want to minimize the trip duration and vehicle fuel to maximize the number of trips possible for the day.
-Fortunately, the envector_ package can help you 1) aggregate measurements to estimate the mean position, 2) interpolate the next expected position in a fixed time interval, and 3) ensure that the vehicle is staying on-track by minimizing the cross-track distance from the intended path.
+Fortunately, the envector_ package can help you 1) aggregate measurements to estimate the mean position, 2) interpolate the next expected position in a fixed time interval, and 3) determine if the vehicle is veering off-course by measuring the cross-track distance from the intended path.

 These use cases and more are well supported by the envector_ package.
 We encourage you to check out the